davidcarboni/restolino/README.md

  * Annotate your endpoint classes as `@Endpoint`.
  * Endpoint names are lowercased class names.
 More complexity would need more of your time.
 Get over it.
  * Annotate your methods with JAX-RS `@GET`, `@PUT`, `@POST` and `@DELETE`.
- * Method parameters must be `req, res[, request message]`.
+ * Method parameters must be `req, res[, request message]` (`HttpServletRequest`, `HttpServletResponse` and optionally any type you want Gson to attempt to deserialise from the request body).
- * The return type of your method can be any type, or void.
-If you return null, that's OK.
+ * The return type of your method can be any type you want Gson to attempt to serialise into the response.
+Returns of `void` and `null` are fine, Restolino won't change your response.
- * Request and response messages are assumed to be JSON and processed by Gson.
-If you need to add custom type adapters for serialisation, you can access the GsonBuilder via `Serialiser.getBuilder()`.
+ * Request and response messages are [de]serialised as JSON using Gson.
+If you need to add custom type adapters for serialisation, you can access the `GsonBuilder` via `Serialiser.getBuilder()`.
  * There's no context path.
-Why would you run more than one webapp in the same container?
-The container is the webapp.
+Why would you run more than one app in the same server process?
+The Jetty process is one-to-one with your app.
- * You only need one 404 handler.
-Implement the `NotFound` interface, which provides a single method: `handle(req, res)`.
+ * You only need one not-found handler.
+Implement the `NotFound` interface.
+It provides a single method: `handle(req, res)`.
+A 404 status will be pre-set for you.
+You can update it if you want.
  * You only need one error handler, but you do need to know where the error occurred.
 Implement the `Boom` interface, which provides a single method `handle(req, res, RequestHandler, Throwable)`.
 A 500 status will be pre-set for you.
 You can update it if you want.
- * No clever (aka fiddly and time consuming) path/parameter parsing.
+ * No clever (read: fiddly and time consuming) path/parameter parsing.
 Simple helper classes are provided instead: `Path`, `QueryString` and `Parameter`.
 See the `com.github.davidcarboni.restolino.helpers` package.
  * `OPTIONS` will query the configuration and tell you which of `GET`, `PUT`, `POST` and `DELETE` are implemented for that endpoint. `OPTIONS` on `/` will return GET if you have implemented `Home` or subclassed `HomeRedirect`.
  * To see the whole framework - all the interfaces and annotations you can use - have a look in the `com.github.davidcarboni.restolino.framework` package.
 It's intentionally small.
  * Java 1.7.
 If you're using anything older, try using Bing to look up SOAP.
 I know, that's not fair.
 If you're smart enough to be able to use Google, fork and build from source.
  * There are non-private fields in the classes.
-I consider excess modifiers to be visual clutter for little benefit.
-Like semi-colons in Javascript.
+Like semi-colons in Javascript, the usual modifiers are visual clutter that provide too little benefit.
+That's my opinion.
+I'm not asking you to agree if you don' want to.

+#### Looking under the hood

+Restolino aims to be simple enough for you to understand the code.
+This is not intended as an academic achievement of subtle software engineering prowess.
+It's meant to be basic, pragmatic, helpful and uncomplicated.
+Sort of like the girl/boy next door you realise is a far deeper friend than cool kids you've been trying to impress.

+Here is the list of packages and what they mean.
+There are no more than a pizza's worth of classes in each:

+ * `com.github.davidcarboni.restolino.`**framework** - The stuff you need to define your API - annotations and interfaces.
+ * `com.github.davidcarboni.restolino.`**helpers** - Convenience classes you may (or may not) want to use to make your life easier.
+  * `com.github.davidcarboni.restolino.`**json** - Json serialisation
+ * `com.github.davidcarboni.restolino.`**api** - The classes that set up your API.
+ * `com.github.davidcarboni.restolino.`**reload** - The classes that detect file changes and trigger reloading.
+ * `com.github.davidcarboni.restolino.`**jetty** - The Jetty handlers that make up Restolino. `MainHandler` receives requests, decides whether a request is for an API or a file and delegates to `ApiHandler` or `FilesHandler`.
+There's also a handler for HTTP Basic authentication.
+ * `com.github.davidcarboni.restolino` - The `Main` and `Configuration` classes used to start the server.

 ### Dependencies: